Take back childhood

 - Visual Discrimination

-Games like jacks, marbles, hopscotch, jump rope all have an educational benefit.
+Games like jacks, marbles, hopscotch, jump rope all have educational benefits.
 They are working fine and gross motor skills.
 These skills are the foundation by which a child can learn to hold a pencil, ride a bike, or even run.

 It is important for children to learn how to entertain themselves in a quiet space.
 When I say quiet space I don’t mean one of silence as play should be noisy.
 By quiet play, I mean one with no television or device.
 It is ok for kids to be bored.
 When children are bored they develop creativity.
 Allowing a child’s mind to wander allows them to daydream which sparks creativity.